johnny353535/yoi/README.md

 4. Tag a new release with the new version number

 If you wish to learn more about using GIT and GitHub, [this website](http://rogerdudler.github.io/git-guide/) might be a valuable recource for you.

-## Licensing

-We plan to release Yoi under a Creative Commons Attribution-NonCommercial license.